28 Ideas For Small Rooms

 So that you can really use every square centimeter effectively

-In small apartments and rooms, you have to be creative in order to have enough space.
+In small apartments and rooms, you have to be inventive in order to create enough space.
 Here are a few ideas on how to make it easier.

 - Bed with storage space: A bed with storage space is a blessing in small apartments - you can't believe how much extra space you suddenly have.
-You can either buy such a bed or you can become creative yourself and build one.
+You can either buy such a bed or you can become creative and build one yourself.

 - Wall lamps instead of floor lamps: Floor lamps look nice, but take away a lot of space in small rooms.
 Luckily, today there are a large number of stylish wall lamps that are in no way inferior to floor lamps in terms of design.

 - Use corners: Instead of placing a box or similar storage in every corner - which quickly becomes very overwhelming - we can use a shelving system.
-Open shelves give the room a greater effect.
+Open shelves make a room look bigger.

-- Mirror above everything: Any kind of reflective surface makes a room look bigger.
-Mirrors are the easiest way to make small rooms more effective.
+- Mirrors above all else: Any kind of reflective surface makes a room look bigger.
+Mirrors are the easiest way to make small rooms appear more spacious.

-- Flexibly flexible: If you have little space, rolling furniture can be a blessing.
-So you can change furniture quickly and easily, if once guests are expected.
+- Flexibility on wheels: If you have little space, rolling furniture can be a blessing.
+So you can furniture around quickly and easily, for example, if you are expecting visitors.

 - Halving: Sometimes you have very little space in a corridor because it's so narrow.
 Here you can still put something, for instance, a halved table lengthwise and attached to the wall.

 - Form follows function: Do not be restricted by traditional furnishing rules.
-Use what you need and leave the rest.
+Use what you need and let go of the rest.
 What should go for example?
-A large dining table when living alone in a small apartment?
+Do you really need a large dining table when living alone in a small apartment?

 - Many lights: Many small light sources are better than one big one.
 So you can also focus on certain areas in particular.

-- Greening of Plants: Plants often take away a lot of space, but they also give every home a liveliness.
+- Greening with plants: Plants often take away a lot of space, but they also add a lot of liveliness to a home.
 If you have little space, you can hang plants on the wall.

-- Coordinated colour scheme: An apartment in which many colours occur, seems restless.
+- Coordinated colour scheme: An apartment with many colours seems restless.
 If you have a coordinated colour scheme even small apartments immediately seem friendlier.

 - Appliances on the wall: If you only have a small built-in wardrobe as storage space for household appliances, you can use the door by installing storage facilities there.
 So here a broom can hang on the door, instead of obstructing space.

 - Folding table instead of a desk: In small apartments, there is often no room for a real desk.
-If you do not want to use the dining table, a folding table can be of benefit.
+If you do not want to use the dining table, a folding table is a good option.

 - Wall shelves: Shelves that are fixed to the wall are a wonderful way to create extra storage space.
-Underneath then find other pieces of furniture such.
+Underneath the shelves, you can place other pieces of furniture such.
 For example, a desk.

-- Sliding Doors: Is there a way to use sliding doors wherever possible?
-So you can often use space that is otherwise occupied by the arc of the door.
+- Sliding Doors: If possible, replace regular doors with sliding doors.
+That was you can often use space that is otherwise occupied by the arc of the door.

-- Trolleys: Small trolleys with several floors not only look stylish, but they also offer a wonderfully flexible space.
+- Trolleys: Small trolleys with several levels not only look stylish, but they also offer a flexible storage space.

-- Hanging bedside table: If you do not have much space next to the bed, a hanging bedside table is one way to make more room.
+- Hanging bedside table: If you do not have much space next to the bed, a hanging bedside table attached to your bed is one way to make more room.

-- Clothes rack: One does not always need a cupboard or a box.
-Clothes can also be organized with coat racks and hangers.
-The open space is optically larger.
+- Clothes rack: One does not always need a cupboard or an armoire to put away clothes.
+Clothes can also be organized on coat racks and hangers.
+The room will look larger.
 In addition, you are more flexible than with a heavy cabinet.